ranjaniselvi2-collab/Module-6/README.md

 ## Ex-6:Python OOP: Abstract Class & Method Example

 ## Aim:
-To create an abstract class named Shape with an abstract method calculate_area, and implement this method in two subclasses: Rectangle and Circle.
+To write a Python program to demonstrate an Abstract Class and Abstract Method.

 ## Algorithm:
-1. Import ABC module:

-    Use from abc import ABC, abstractmethod to define abstract classes and methods.

-2. Create Abstract Class Shape:
+1.Import ABC and abstractmethod from the abc module.
+2.Create an abstract class Animal.

-    Define an abstract method calculate_area() with @abstractmethod.
+3.Define an abstract method sound().

-3. Create Subclass Rectangle:

-    Set default values for length and breadth.
-    Override calculate_area() to compute the rectangle area.

-4. Create Subclass Circle:

-    Set default value for radius.
-    Override calculate_area() to compute the circle area.

-5. Create Objects & Call Methods:
-   Instantiate Rectangle and Circle.
-   Call their calculate_area() methods.
+4.Create a child class Dog and implement the sound() method.
+5.Create an object of the Dog class.
+6.Call the sound() method.
+7.Display the output.

 ## Program:
 ```
 from abc import ABC, abstractmethod